 - platinum resistant

-If it has been six months or more since your last treatment with carboplatin or cisplatin.
-This means that there is a greater chance it will respond to more platinum.
+If it has been six months or more since your last treatment with carboplatin or cisplatin, there is a greater chance it will respond to more platinum.

-Your oncologist will suggest giving you more carboplatin, usually in combination with another drug, such as paclitaxel (Taxol®), liposomal doxorubicin (Caelyx®), or gemcitabine.
+Your oncologist will suggest giving you more carboplatin, usually in combination with another drug, such as paclitaxel (Taxol®) or pegylated liposomal doxorubicin hydrochloride (Caelyx®).